Looking for the best Ecommerce platform for your small business?

 - You simply want to be able take payments online

-How do you choose what is the right ecommerce solution for your business?
+How do you choose what is the right ecommerce platform for your business?

-Moving between ecommerce solutions maybe simpler if you only have a couple of products, but if you have a large product offering migrating between solutions is not a small undertaking.
+Moving between ecommerce platforms may be simpler if you only have a couple of products, but if you have a large product offering migrating between platforms is not a small undertaking.

 So you want to choose carefully and consider the functionality your small business needs.